State Law Guide · Updated January 2026

 Can I cancel my extended warranty in California?

 Yes, you can cancel at any time.
-Under the CARS Act (effective October 2026) and Civil Code 1794.41, California gives you a 30-day free look period for a full refund.
+Under California Civil Code 1794.41, California gives you a 30-day free look period for a full refund.
 After that, you're entitled to a pro-rata refund based on unused time or mileage.
 Dealers cannot charge cancellation fees.

-The CARS Act (California Consumer Financial Protection Law) effective October 2026 is the strongest dealer add-on protection law in the nation.
+California Civil Code 1794.41 provides the strongest dealer add-on protection in the nation.
 It requires clear disclosure of all F&I products, prohibits cancellation fees, mandates 30-day refunds, and allows treble damages for willful violations.

 How long does a California dealer have to refund my money?